-Sophos synchronized security has led to real-time insight into user activities and application behavior in a corporate network.
+Sophos’ synchronized security has led to real-time insight into user activities and application behavior in a corporate network.
 As a matter of fact, the entire IT infrastructure has been made visible IT security staff in totality.
-And by using the Sophos security heartbeat, the system responds automatically to detected malware and cleans it leaving a report of an incident cycle.
+And by using the Sophos firewall security heartbeat, the system responds automatically to detected malware and cleans it leaving a report of an incident cycle.

-The report comes in the form of root cause analysis report showing how the threat entered the network, the computers attacks and the applications affected.
-After that, a report of incidence response and threat mitigation is delivered to be used as case study essential for protecting the network from future attacks.
+The report comes in the form of a root cause analysis report showing how the threat entered the network, the computer attacks and the applications affected.
+After that, a report of incidence response and threat mitigation is delivered to be used as a case study essential for protecting the network from future attacks.
 In short, Synchronized security works efficiently by delivering insights into the specific behavioral analysis of machines and the applications in question.

 Get a better return on investment

 The value gained while the endpoint protection and network firewall are working is far much greater than what they offer when working independently.
-By choosing to automate the whole entire process, the IT security team are freed up to engage in other activities of high value to the company.
+By choosing to automate the whole entire process, the IT security team is freed up to engage in other activities of high value to the company.

 Why your organization needs Sophos synchronized security

 Attacks from malware have increasingly become complex.
 Your ordinary endpoint security can longer offer zero-day protection.
 What is more, the basic firewall security feature found in a router can longer provide the needed protection against complex attacks such as the ransomware attack.
 As it is, complex malware can only be tamed by advanced threat detection systems.